CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Press enter and add your password.
 Note: if you try to upload an unencrypted file, the airlock client will automatically encrypt it with the Sensitive Data public key for security reasons and export it to SD Connect.
 Here, you will be able to download the file but you will not be able to decrypt it.

-**6- Download and decrypt the files**.
+6- Download and decrypt the files.

 The exported file is now available in SD Connect/Allas.
 After downloading the file in your local environment, you can decrypt it with your secret encryption key, using the Crypt4GH application or programmatically.
 For specific guidance check the following [paragraph](./sd_connect.md#data-download-and-decryption).
-For more information and support, write to servicedesk@csc.fi (email subject Sensitive Data)
+For more information and support, write to servicedesk@csc.fi (email subject Sensitive Data).

+# Managing volumes and virtual desktops

+With the SD Desktop service, you can easily manage volumes and pause, reboot, rebuild or delete virtual desktops.
+Below we illustrate the main available options.

+### Detaching and reattaching  a volume
+With the option  _Detach volume_, you can easily detach a volume from your virtual desktop.
+The volume and its content will be stored in the same CSC project where it was initially created.
+You can compare this operation to detaching or attaching a virtual hard drive to your laptop.

-## Deleting your virtual Desktop
+To detach a volume from your virtual desktop:
+Save and close all the files on the volume to prevent data corruption and log out from the virtual desktop.
+From SD Desktop homepage, click on  _SD Desktop management page_.
+Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Detach volume_
+A message will ask to confirm the operation.

+If you want to use the existing data on the volume again, you can reattach it to a new desktop:
+From the SD Desktop homepage, click on  _SD Desktop management page_.
+Here, under _desktop selection_  select all the necessary fields to create a new desktop (CSC project, operating system etc).
+Under _Add External Volume (optional)_ click inside the option _Choose from existing volumes_.
+The user interface will visualize available volumes stored in the same CSC project.
+Note: do not click on the options _volume size_ or _volume name_, as only one volume can be attached per virtual desktop.
+Click on _Create desktop_

+Limitations:
+A volume can not be reattached to an existing virtual desktop.
+The content of a detached volume can not be accessed or deleted.
+ To delete or access the volume content, attach it to a desktop with the same operating system during the creation phase.
+Volumes can not be moved or transferred between CSC projects for security reasons.

+### Pausing or restarting  a virtual desktop
-At the end of your analysis, you can delete your virtual Desktop and all the files in it.
+At the end of your analysis, you can pause a virtual desktop.
+In this manner, the desktop will stop consuming billing units.

+To pause the desktop:
+Close all the programs, save/close all the files and log out from the virtual desktop to prevent data corruption.
+ On SD Desktop homepage, click on _Go To SD Desktop Management_;
+Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Pause desktop_.
+Note: you can not detach a volume or access a paused desktop.
+ A message will ask to confirm the operation, which can take up to 30 minutes.
+You can restart the virtual desktop at any time from the same page.
+Also, in this case, the restart processes can take up to 30 minutes.
+This option is available only for active CSC projects with available billing units.

+### Rebooting or rebuilding a virtual desktop

+If the virtual desktop or software has become unresponsive, you can use this option to reboot (or restart) your desktop.
+All the files/ software saved in the virtual desktop will remain available after the reboot.

+To reboot a virtual machine:

+If possible, close all the programs, save/close all the files and log out from the virtual desktop to prevent data corruption.
+ On SD Desktop homepage, click on _Go To SD Desktop Management_;
+Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Options _ and select _Reboot_.
+ A message will ask to confirm the operation, which will restart yoru virtual desktop and can take up to 30 minutes.

+If the virtual desktop or software has become obsolete, you can use this option to rebuild your virtual desktop.

+!!!
+Note
+This operation will delete all the files/software or scripts imported into the virtual desktop.
+Only the files saved in the volume will still be available.
+As a result, you will delete the virtual workspace, and your colleagues (or the other CCS project members) will lose their analysis results or imported data.
+For this reason, please contact all the CSC project members before deleting a virtual desktop.

+To reboot a virtual machine:
+ On SD Desktop homepage, click on _Go To SD Desktop Management_;
+Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Options _ and select _Rebuiltt_.
+ A message will ask to confirm the operation, which will reboot your virtual desktop and can take up to 30 minutes.
+All data saved will be deleted.

+### Deleting a  virtual desktop
+You can delete your virtual desktop and all the files and external volume at the end of your analysis.

-You can not undo this action:
+You cannot undo this action:

-* On SD Desktop Homepage, click on **Go To SD Desktop Management**.
+On SD Desktop Homepage, click on _Go to SD Desktop Management page_.
-* Here, under **Available Desktops** click on **Delete Desktop**.
+Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Options _ and select _Delete_.

-!!! note
+!!!
+Note
-    All the data present in the computing environment will be deleted, and it will not be possible to retrieve them.
-You will delete the entire virtual workspace,       and your colleagues (or the other CCS project members) will lose their results and data imported to it.
-For this reason, please get in touch with all the           project members and export all the results of your analysis from the virtual workspace, before deleting a virtual Desktop.
+All the data saved in the virtual desktop or external volume will be deleted, and retrieving them will not be possible.
+As a result, you will delete the virtual workspace, and your colleagues (or the other CCS project members) will lose their analysis results or imported data.
+For this reason, please contact all the CSC project members before deleting a virtual desktop.

  [![Desktop-delete](images/desktop/desktop-delete.png)](images/desktop/desktop-delete.png)